IMAGE: Solly being a typical dog―freshly rolled in mud and fox shit! © Louise A. Shilton

 After some initial challenges, Solly and I readily settled into a great companionship.
 In those days I was working in a full-time ‘9 to 5’ job, but he had a doggy door and access to the fully-fenced back garden during the day, and would always greet me at the front door when I got home.
 The first thunderstorms happened while I was away for work, when friends were checking on him, and I learned that Solly was very storm phobic―he escaped repeatedly during the storms by digging under the back section of the fence.
 When I got home I escape-proofed the back garden as best I could―I added height to the only low section of the fence so that the entire perimeter of the garden had a fence at least six-foot high, and dug pavers under the area of fence that he could dig under.
 This worked, and there was no more escaping for a long time.

 But then, in early September 2010, Solly started acting up big-time.
 I myself was experiencing some strange and emotionally tumultuous things, the result of which was that I was suddenly catapulted into profound and acute grief―the like of which I hadn’t experienced for a long time since my dad completed suicide in 2005.
 While he had always been my shadow around the house, Solly was suddenly extra clingy, trembling like he was scared, and was hugging my ankles so much I accidentally banged into him and tripped over him a few times.
-He also started curling up on the shower mat for those few minutes while I was behind the shower curtain, and thankfully I didn’t stand on him or have a fall getting out of the shower, despite my blurry-eyed vision without my glasses.
+He also started curling up on the bath mat for those few minutes while I was behind the shower curtain, and thankfully I didn’t stand on him or have a fall getting out of the shower, despite my blurry-eyed vision without my glasses.
 But I confess, I did start getting extremely frustrated with him!
-My emotions were fraught enough as they were—I didn’t need a stressed-out and emotionally needy dog to boot!
+My emotions were fraught enough as they were—I didn’t need a stressed-out and emotionally needy dog too!